mesopelagique/example-4d-vue.js/README.md

 ### How to download node packages for this repository?

-This repository contains already a [vue](vue).
-If you use it without any change and just downloaded it, you must install package using npm command
+This repository contains already a [vue project](vue).
+If you use it and just downloaded it, you must install javascript package using npm command

 ```bash
 cd vue
 npm install
 ```

+A node_modules folder will be created

 ## Build the website

-Go to your vu folder and launch build
+Go to your vue project folder and launch build

 ```bash
 cd vue
 npm run build
 ```

-### How to build a vue.js website to specific folder?
+### How to build a vue.js website to a specific folder?

 4D server use [WebFolder](WebFolder) directory as main web server directory, so when building your Vue.js website you must configure the output directory.

-So you must create or edit the [vue.config.js](vue/vue.config.js) inside your website project to specify the "WebFolder" as [output directory](https://cli.vuejs.org/config/#outputdir)
+So you must create or edit the [vue.config.js](vue/vue.config.js) inside your website project to specify the "WebFolder" as [output directory](https://cli.vuejs.org/config/#outputdir).
+(It's already done for this project)

-Then `npm build` will remove your the WebFolder and replace it with new builded website.
+Then any `npm build` will remove your the WebFolder and replace it with new builded website.

-PS: alternatively, you can add extra step to copy builded files, default path is `dist`
+PS: alternatively, you can add extra step to copy builded files.
+The default path is `dist`

 ## How to develop with vue.js